mieweb/docs/content/functions/system-administration/interfaces/directtrust-email.md

 ![](./directtrust-email.assets/177e50edf6055aec8a8bfe5af2294c62.png)

-    a.  <strong>Recipient</strong>: Search & select an existing configured referring physician user (configured in your system) from the auto-complete (Tab).
+    * <strong>Recipient</strong>: Search & select an existing configured referring physician user (configured in your system) from the auto-complete (Tab).
 If the person isn't found, you can add a user to the recipient selections by using ADD USER button (see separate steps)
-    b.  <strong>Method:</strong> Select ‘Direct Email' from the drop-down if isn't already (Tab)
+    * <strong>Method:</strong> Select ‘Direct Email' from the drop-down if isn't already (Tab)
-    c.  <strong>Detail:</strong> If you've already added the referring physician's direct email address, it should pull up here.
+    * <strong>Detail:</strong> If you've already added the referring physician's direct email address, it should pull up here.
 If it  does NOT pull up, you will need to go back to the control panel à access control and add or correct the address.
-    d.  <strong>Send On:</strong> The default for this is usually ‘All Revision'
+    * <strong>Send On:</strong> The default for this is usually ‘All Revision'
-    e.
-Click the ‘add' button & then ‘Update & Close'
+    * Click the ‘add' button & then ‘Update & Close'
-    f.
-You can check the send progress either through the document properties or from the Send Queue
+    * You can check the send progress either through the document properties or from the Send Queue

 ### Add New Recipient